yennanliu/CS_basics/doc/faq/faq_kafka.md

 - `request.required.acks` : how to acknowledge when kafka writes producers' messgage to its (kafka) copy
 - A tradeoff between efficiency (response speed) and reliability (fault tolerance)
 - cases
-	- `ack = 1 (default)`:
+	- `ack = 1 (default)`
 		- when producer -> kafka broker. if kafka leader comfirms msg received successfully -> Success, will lost data if leader down before followers sync
 	- `ack = 0`
-		- whenever roducer -> kafka broker, mark it as success.
+		- whenever producer -> kafka broker, mark it as success.
 Highest speed, will lost data if broker down
 	- `ack = -1 (or all)`
 		- when producer -> kafka broker, have to wait `leader and ALL followers' confirmation`.
 Slowest speed, but make sure NO data lost.
 - Ref